webplatform/docs-wpd/Community/Meetings/General/index.md

 ===ACTION ITEMS===

 * CARRIED FORWARD: shepazu to post on job sites and sysops lists
-* shepazu & julee to do a promo check list, including concrete details on how stewards can propagate
+* shepazu & julee to do a promo check list, including concrete details on how stewards can propagate (Eliot is working on this)
 * Millo to cc shepazu on his email to new IEEE contact
 * shepazu to ask Hiroki to propagate announcements to the JP list
 * We will blog and tweet WPW late Tuesday night